Contract management: Managerial functions

 In 2008, the International Association for Contract and Commercial Management (IACCM, now World Commerce & Contracting) began a project intended to clarify the role of a contract manager, which has since been updated on several occasions.
 This work identified that among contract managers themselves, there is a "widespread belief that the title (and its variants, such as Commercial Manager) masks massive variations in job role, status and responsibilities".
 However, the IACCM's research found indications that "the core responsibilities of Contract Managers (and by deduction, Contract Management Departments) are very similar" and applied across a range of tasks from bid preparation and contract negotiation to a "middleman" role between an organization's employees and its customers, and compliance and ensuring contract close-out, extension or renewal at its end point.

 Scholars in business and management have paid attention to the role of contracts in managing relationships between individuals or between organizations.
 In particular, contracts work as instruments of control and coordination.
 On the one hand, contracts can moderate the risks of exploitation or misappropriation by an opportunistic partner.
 On the other hand, contracts can help foster communication and information sharing between parties.

+Public sector contract management

 In the UK public sector, concerns were raised by the House of Commons Public Accounts Committee in 2009 regarding resourcing and training in relation to contract management.
 The committee reported that No commercial director/head of procurement rated the level of resources allocated to the management of their major contracts as 'good', and 22% of contract managers considered they did not have time to perform their responsibilities well.
 Most contract managers had undertaken relevant training, although 60% of organisations did not provide a structured training programme for their staff.